Booking Terms & Conditions

-- The participant is responsible for arriving in time for the introductory dinner, where a member of Literature Wales staff will give a talk about health and safety, including the fire procedures.
+- The participant is responsible for arriving in time for the introductory session, where a member of Literature Wales staff will give a talk about health and safety, including the fire procedures.
 If the participant misses this talk due to late arrival, he/she must approach a member of staff to ask about health and safety procedures.

 - All dietary requirements are catered for.
 It is the participants’ responsibility to notify Literature Wales of any food allergies, general allergies, or dietary requirements before their visit.

 - Bedrooms are allocated by Literature Wales, and we cannot accept requests for specific rooms except for those who requires an accessible room.
 We recognise the limitations of some of our guest rooms.
 Tŷ Newydd is a Grade II* listed building, and we’re constantly reviewing the best options to improve facilities and accommodation while respecting its legacy, architectural merit and history.
 We will not refund any fees if a participant does not like his/her room.

 - Literature Wales’ Safeguarding Policy is in operation at Tŷ Newydd.
 The policy can be viewed on request.
 Literature Wales aims to safeguard the welfare of children and vulnerable adults whilst they are attending or participating in any of their activities.

 - If any event or incident regarding children, young people and/or vulnerable adults raises your concern during your time at Tŷ Newydd, please report to the Head of Tŷ Newydd immediately.